 Read on to find out more about leg cramps during pregnancy, including the causes, and some remedies to help get you through.

 Leg cramps are painful muscle spasms in the legs, which happen when the muscle shortens involuntarily.
 They are usually felt in the calf muscles.

 Many pregnant women experience leg cramps.
-They can have an huge impact on the quality of life for sufferers, as they can disrupt sleep, cause great pain and discomfort, and affect everyday activities.
+They can have a huge impact on the quality of life for sufferers, as they can disrupt sleep, cause great pain and discomfort, and affect everyday activities.

 What causes leg cramps in early pregnancy?

-There are several different things that can cause you to experience leg cramp in early pregnancy.
+There are several different things that can cause you to experience leg cramps in early pregnancy.

 - Excessive exercise

 - Lack of exercise